-Dr. Gaskell, forensic psychologist at Psycholegal Assessments, Inc., has completed over 2000 Forensic Psychological Evaluations including more than 1200 sex offender evaluations, mostly within the context of Sexually Violent Person or Sexually Violent Predator (SVP) evaluations.
-Dr. Gaskell accepts referrals for sex offender evaluations of pre-probable cause and post-probable cause Sexually Violent Person and Sexually Violent Predator Evaluations nationwide, with the exception of Illinois.
+Forensic psychologist Dr. Steven Gaskell has completed over 3000 Forensic Psychological Evaluations including more than 1850 psychosexual evaluations, including Sexually Violent Person or Sexually Violent Predator (SVP) evaluations.
+Dr. Gaskell accepts referrals for sex offender evaluations of pre-probable cause and post-probable cause SVP evaluations nationwide.
 Second opinion sex offender evaluations and trial consultation services are also available.
 This post explores the Sexually Violent Person laws by state.
 There are currently 19 states with a Sexually Violent Person or Sexually Violent Predator law.

 Sexually Violent Persons Laws by State